telecomsante/observable-extensions/test/README.md

 ![test dependencies](./dependencies.png)

-> Arrows should be interpreted as "rely on an feature tested by".
+> Arrows should be interpreted as "relies on a feature tested by".

 [Observable]: https://github.com/tc39/proposal-observable
 [zen-observable]: https://github.com/zenparsing/zen-observable